 - Wipe Down Doorknobs and Other Common Touch Points Daily

-Desks and countertops should be wiped down with a clean towel and non-toxic disinfectants.
-Keyboards should be unplugged and sprayed between keys with compressed air to dislodge crumbs and other debris.
+- Desks and countertops: Wipe down with a clean towel and non-toxic disinfectant.
+Unplug keyboards and spray between keys with compressed air.
 Use a cotton swab or towel with a small amount of rubbing alcohol to clean individual keys.

 Following this checklist can help increase the cleanliness and overall safety of a classroom, for both teachers and students.
 While classroom layouts differ, this general classroom cleaning checklist will help reduce the amount of germs, dirt and grime from undoubtedly taking hold of any learning space.